 What is more, the EER rating can give you a good estimate of how energy-efficient the window air conditioner you’re looking at is.
 You will find the EER rating on the specification sheets of most window AC units; under the segment ‘Electricity requirements’.

 Basically, EER is simple a ratio of the maximum BTU cooling output divided by the maximum power input (wattage).

-Example: 12,000 BTU air conditioner has the maximum power draw of 1,200 watts.
+Example: 12,000 BTU air conditioner has a maximum power draw of 1,200 watts.
 Here is how the EER rating is calculated:

 EER rating = 12,000 BTU / 1,200 W = 10

 What EER rating do most efficient window air conditioners have?